Calebmkelly/PyBer_Analysis/README.md

 ## Results:

+figure 1 - Bubble chart comparing the average fare charted against the number of rides for each city type.
 ![Fig1.png](https://github.com/Calebmkelly/PyBer_Analysis/blob/main/analysis/Fig1.png)

 There is a description of the differences in ride-sharing data among the different city types.
 Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.